googleinterns/instant_motion_tracking/tools/README.md

 # Using the GL-Tools Suite

-This document covers the use of reformatting and object simplification tools in order to develop render files that can be used in the instantmotiontracking project via the gl_animation_overlay_calculator.
+This document covers the use of reformatting and object simplification tools in order to develop render files that can be used in the InstantMotionTracking project via the gl_animation_overlay_calculator.

 ## OpenGL with InstantMotionTracking